 Chef Mike Isabella

-In 2015, the Restaurant Association of Metropolitan Washington nominated Chef Isabella for Restaurateur of the Year.
-In 2012, he was named FOOD & WINE magazine’s The People’s Best New Chef Mid-Atlantic.
+In 2012, Chef Isabella was named FOOD & WINE magazine’s The People’s Best New Chef Mid-Atlantic.
 Mike Isabella’s Crazy Good Italian is his first cookbook, also published in 2012.

 Before opening Graffiato, Chef Isabella was the executive chef of Jose Andres’ Zaytinya.
 During his three-year tenure Chef Isabella generated accolades and national attention for Washington, D.C.’s Mediterranean powerhouse restaurant.

 Chef Isabella’s formal training began at The Restaurant School in New York, taking classes and cooking his way through some of New York City’s finest establishments.
 Later, he travelled down the coast to Philadelphia, first as a sous chef for James Beard award winner Douglas Rodriguez at Alma de Cuba, then a host of other Stephen Starr restaurants.
 At El Vez, Chef Isabella learned the true craft of Latin cuisine under the direction of Jose Garces, and as executive sous chef of Marcus Samuelsson’s Washington Square, Chef Isabella educated himself on the art of opening a fine dining establishment.

 Before settling in D.C., Chef Isabella moved to Atlanta and found his culinary niche when he joined Buckhead Life Group’s top-notch Greek restaurant, Kyma.
 As chef de cuisine of the seafood-inspired menu, Chef Isabella learned the slight flavors and techniques of Greek cooking, as well as immersing himself in the traditions of one of the oldest cuisines in the world.